gapml/CV/docs/index.md

                 /                  \
             c1.jpg ...          d1.jpg ...

-The following instantiation of the `Images` class object will load the images from local disk into in-memory according the default transformation settings.
+The following instantiation of the `Images` class object will load the images from local disk into in-memory according to the default transformation settings.
 Within memory, the set of transformed images will be grouped into two classes: cats, and dogs.

 ```python
 images = Images(dataset='cats_n_dogs')